This 12 month programme consists of four taught modules, and a research project carried out over the summer.

-To provide students with a conceptual and historical background to the wide variety of experimental techniques which have been adopted in psychological research.
+Provide students with a conceptual and historical background to the wide variety of experimental techniques which have been adopted in psychological research.

-To allow students to critically evaluate different experimental techniques in areas such as addiction, appetite and obesity, EEG, language acquisition, experimental psychopathology, and sensation and perception.
+Allow students to critically evaluate different experimental techniques in areas such as addiction, appetite and obesity, EEG, language acquisition, experimental psychopathology, and sensation and perception.

-To provide students with an opportunity to gain practical experience working in one of the School's laboratories and to bring to fruition a small-scale research project under the guidance of a research-active supervisor.
+Provide students with an opportunity to gain practical experience working in one of the School's laboratories and to bring to fruition a small-scale research project under the guidance of a research-active supervisor.

-To equip students more generally with the ability to critique published research, considering the strengths and weaknesses of methodology, experimental design, and underpinning theories.
+Equip students more generally with the ability to critique published research, considering the strengths and weaknesses of methodology, experimental design, and underpinning theories.

 (LO1) Demonstrate a knowledge of the historical precedents of contemporary psychological research.

-(LO2) Demonstrate a critical understanding of advanced experimental design and analysis
+(LO2) Demonstrate a critical understanding of advanced experimental design and analysis.

 Advanced Statistics and Methods (PSYC643)

 • The module aims to introduce students to the concepts, underlying principles, and general purpose of a range of advanced quantitative data analysis techniques.